 When designing a dust control plan for a site, the amount of soil exposed will dictate the quantity of dust generation and transport.
 Therefore, construction sequencing and disturbing only small areas at a time can greatly reduce problematic dust from a site.
-If land should be disturbed, additional temporary stabilization measures should be considered prior to disturbance.
+If land should be disturbed, consider additional temporary stabilization measures prior to disturbance.